department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/how-to-do-different-tasks/how-to-update-rates-pages.md

 1. Request future rates for the upcoming year from stakeholder by email.
   - Reach out to an OCTO content lead for the appropriate stakeholder to contact.
   - Confirm with stakeholder what date we should publish the future rates page.
-2. In Drupal, revert node to the last version that showed future rates information.
+2. In Drupal, revert node to the last draft version that showed future rates information.
+**Note:** When reverting pages in Drupal, always revert to a **draft** version.
+Reverting to a published version will automatically cause it to publish.
-  - Go to the Revisions tab in Drupal and find last published version of page that contained specific rates information for that year.
+  - Go to the Revisions tab in Drupal and find the last published version of page that contained specific rates information for that year.
   - Use the **draft** version before the last published version and select the Revert button to the right.
-(If you select the last published version, the node will automatically be published again).
 This version should be labeled "OK to revert—most current actual future rates text."
 3. Update draft version of future rates page.
   - Update the calendar year in the intro and meta description.
   - Update dates, rate amounts, and calculations throughout the rates page.